xiao-anice/Sales_Data/README.md

 # Sales_Data
-Test the data crawler, calculate and visulization
+Test the data crawler, calculattion and visulization